 To determine the right height of classroom whiteboard installation for each grade level, check our our Best Mounting Heights for Whiteboards guide.

 EVERWhite offers non-printed, pre-printed and custom-printed whiteboards in widths ranging from 1 foot up to 20 feet.
-Most commonly used in schools are 4×6 and 4×8 boards.
+Most commonly used in schools are 4×6 and 4×8 boards (4 feet high by 6 feet wide, and 4 feet high by 8 feet wide).
 EVERWhite also offers 5-foot-tall whiteboards with a matte surface that is ideal as a projection surface.
 The 5-foot boards are available in 5×6, 5×8, 5×10 and 5×12 dimensions.

 In some cases, old whiteboards or chalkboards can be resurfaced with whiteboard resurfacing panels.